stashapp/stash/ui/v2.5/src/docs/en/Scraping.md

 ```

 ### Debugging support
-To print the received html from a scraper request to the log file, add the following to your scraper yml file:
+To print the received html/json from a scraper request to the log file, add the following to your scraper yml file:
 ```
 debug:
   printHTML: true